Murdoch sets up sons to take over media empire

 In 2011, James replaced Lachlan as the favorite when he became deputy chief operating officer of the old News Corp.
 But his reputation suffered during the scandal at Britain's News of the World Sunday tabloid, where some staffers hacked into voicemail messages for stories.

-James, who had also been head of the British newspaper arm, eventually stepped down as chairman of British pay-TV company BSkyB BSY.L, where he built his career.
+James, who had also been head of the British newspaper arm, eventually stepped down as chairman of British pay-TV company BSkyB, where he built his career.
 He said he did not want to act as a lightning rod for the wider hacking scandal.

 All Murdoch's four adult children including Prudence, his only child from his first marriage, hold voting rights in the trust.
 Grace and Chloe, two young daughters from Murdoch's marriage to Wendi Deng, hold shares but no voting rights.